 - We want our children to develop sufficient understanding and unconscious competence in their mathematical basic skills.
-Children are supported in embedding key concepts into long term memory, to support them in recalling them fluently, by implementation of a 20 minute Daily Maths Meeting and a Daily Memory Jogger.
+Children are supported in embedding key concepts into long term memory, to support them in recalling them fluently, by implementation of a 20 minute Daily Maths Meeting.

 - By assessing children, formatively and daily, and summatively at the end of each block and term, teachers have a deep understanding of how they need to adapt the curriculum to meet the needs of all children.

 - At the end of every term, we use NFER tests from Y2-Y6 and use the standardised scoring system to support teachers with their termly judgements, alongside their knowledge from ongoing formative assessment.

 - Where there are children who have gaps in their learning or who are not yet working at age related expectations, we use a combination of immediate and planned intervention to help them to keep up and catch up with their peers and in some instances, we use pre-teaching to support children who we have identified may need it.